0sei-Yaw/alx-pre_course/README.md

-I am a sofware engineer
+I am a Sofware Engineer